appdev-lessons/codespaces-setup/content.md

 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1683650510/codespace-increase-cores-4_hobvno.png)
 {: .bleed-full }

-## Sharing a Codespace Snapshot
+## Sharing a codespace snapshot

-With Codespaces, we don't have the ability to [share Gitpod snapshots](https://learn.firstdraft.com/lessons/48-gitpod-setup#sharing-a-gitpod-snapshot) for instructor feedback and debugging.
+With codespaces, we don't have the ability to [share Gitpod snapshots](https://learn.firstdraft.com/lessons/48-gitpod-setup#sharing-a-gitpod-snapshot) for instructor feedback and debugging.
 But there's an (even better!) alternative, with Git commits!

 Simply follow the [instructions in this lesson](https://learn.firstdraft.com/lessons/50-git-commit-and-push) to make a new commit with your broken code.
 For the commit message, use **Broken code snapshot X** with X replaced by the number of times you are asking for help on a project (e.g., **Broken code snapshot 1**, **Broken code snapshot 2**, etc.).
 Be sure to also push the commit to publish it on GitHub with the "Sync" button.